-The Chief Justice of the Supreme Court of Western Australia the Honourable Wayne Martin AC QC has accepted appointment as Chairperson of the Curtin Law School Advisory Board.
-The Advisory Board will consist of distinguished representatives of the legal profession, industry, secondary schools, the legal academy, and importantly, Curtin law students.
+The Chief Justice of the Supreme Court of Western Australia the Honourable Wayne Martin AC QC is the Chairperson of the Curtin Law School Advisory Board.
+The Advisory Board consists of distinguished representatives of the legal profession, industry, secondary schools and the legal academy.
 It will have an important role in charting the future course of the Law School, in relation to strategic initiatives, relations with the profession, and the development specialities, themes and clinical programs.

 The CLS will function in a manner that is entirely compatible with the prevailing ethos of the Curtin Business School.
 It will draw on deep industry connections forged by the School of Business Law and Taxation.
 CBS as a whole has close ties with organisations across all industries.
 These strong industry linkages create real world learning opportunities for our law students.